 - 1. Review policy prior to the operation of the BWC; - 2.
 Adhere to this policy; - 3.
 Be trained in the operation and maintenance of the BWC once a year; - 4.
-Protect the integrity of the video documentation, and protect students and community rights to some reasonable level of privacy in areas that are not designated as common areas.
+Protect the integrity of the video documentation, and protect students and level of privacy in areas that are not designated as common areas.